hypergeek-dev/cipher-forge/README.md

  To avoid any problems caused by incorrect input, I added loops to the code.
 This way, if the user enters something wrong, they are prompted again until they provide the correct input.

 # Accreditation
-I like to thank dictionary.com for the wordlists i gained from accessing their website. and Nordpass.com for their list of 200 most used passwords.
+Dictionary.com - For the wordlists accessed from their website.<br>
+Nordpass.com - For providing the list of 200 most used passwords.<br>
-I also like to thank Iocane.com for the scale on passwords-strength measured in bits.
+Iocane.com - For the scale on password strength measured in bits.<br>
-And omnicalculator.com for the formular on how to calculate Entropy.
+Omnicalculator.com - For the formula on how to calculate Entropy.<br>
+Vecteezy.com - For their photo "Mockup laptop computer with blank screen"

 # Credits
 For code inspiration, help, and advice, the following resources were used: